 Final project proposal, projected five-year budget, and preliminary recommendation from the NRSP Review Committee are transmitted to the Executive Directors so all information can be shared with regional associations.
+The Review Committee also reports preliminary recommendations to ESCOP.

 August 1